miguelvelezmj25/density-converter/README.md

 *Setting* `SCALE = true` *significantly increases the performance of four methods in the program*.

+## Task 3
+**Continue debugging the bug report**.
+Determine why the four methods are taking too long to execute based on the option `SCALE`.

 ## Assumptions

 * The input image is valid.